 Legally, teenagers are required to be at school or registered for home education until the age of 17.

-When kids aged under 17 move to a TAFE course, they may be asked for a Transition from School Form during the enrolment process.
+When kids aged under 17 move to a TAFE course, they may be asked for a Transition from School Form (form will download when you click the link) during the enrolment process.
 You can download the form using the link provided here, but it must be signed by the Regional Director i.e. giving permission for the student to ‘leave school’.

 For instructions on how to complete the form, phone your Department regional office and ask to speak to someone about a transition from school enquiry.
 Once put through, explain you have a student registered for home education who wishes to transfer to a TAFE course, that you are completing a Transition from School Form and need specific instructions on how to fill it in and submit it to the Regional Director.